guardian/grunt-init-template/root/README.md

 Project anatomy:

 * **`boot`**
 your boot files, which are responsible for doing any feature detection or picking a code path (if multiple code paths exist, e.g. mobile vs desktop), then loading the interactive.
-These files have access to `<%= ROOT %>` and `<%= VERSION_PATH %>` variables, which are set as appropriate on deployment
+These files have access to `<%= projectUrl %>` and `<%= versionDir %>` variables, which are set as appropriate on deployment

 * **`data`**
 files in here will be bundled together as data.json (see [grunt-dir2json](https://npmjs.org/package/grunt-dir2json) for more info)